-I’ve always made my lemon bars thicker than the regular recipes and these lavender infused bars are no different.
+I've always made my lemon bars thicker than the regular recipes and these lavender-infused bars are no different.
 I want a mouthful of lemony delight when I sink my teeth into them.
 And because of that, I needed to bake them longer than a regular lemon bar.
 I started out timing it around 40 minutes but ended up baking it between 50-60 minutes.
-I also turned down the oven temperature at this point to 325°F so they didn’t bake too quickly.
+I also turned down the oven temperature to 325°F so they didn't bake too quickly.

 This batch came out of the oven with a beautiful golden hue which is exactly what I was looking for.
 Also, you can see, the lovely flecks of lavender scattered throughout.
 The edges of the lemon bars produce a caramelization that becomes nicely brown.
 And just like brownies, the outside edges are the best part of the whole "bar" experience.

 Sprinkling with Powdered Sugar